lyndsielane/lyndsie-lane-portfolio-typescript-react/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `yarn deploy`

+To deploy the website to GitHug pages.
+This uses the `gh-pages` package to build a release version of the website and upload it to a branch with the same name.
+This branch is configured to deploy to the GitHub page in this repo's settings.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).